-Welcome to Element 11's Oasis of Dreams, where creativity materializes and magic fills the air!
+Welcome to Element II's Neon Nexus, where creativity materializes and fluxes of energy fills the air!
 This 5-day, 4-night extravaganza is no ordinary gathering-it's a temporary city that thrives on the power of self-expression and community.

-Immerse yourself in a realm of enchantment as you join 2,200 participants in our vibrant city.
+Immerse yourself in the neon surge as you join 2200 participants in our vibrant city.
 Set up camp amidst the backdrop of awe-inspiring art and themed camps that breathe life into the very essence of our event.